Originally published on February 8th, 2018. Updated for October 12th, 2021.

 - Black = Elegance, value, timeless

 The amount of empty space on a webpage can be just as important as the content and color.
-Known as “white space,” these blank areas provide a resting place for the eyes, and are especially important when it comes to web design (after all, reading text on a screen can be hard on the eyes).
-A website that’s designed with plenty of white space gives off a feeling of professionalism, organization and overall good vibes.
+Known as “white space,” these blank areas provide a resting place for the eyes and are especially important when it comes to web design (after all, reading text on a screen can be hard on the eyes).
+A website that’s designed with plenty of white space gives off a feeling of professionalism, organization, and overall good vibes.

 The impact of typography on the psychology of web design, and human psychology in general, is very well-documented, but often overlooked.
 Typography can elicit many different thoughts and emotions, both on and off the web.
 Finding just the right one among thousands of choices, however, can be overwhelming.
-Reading through some of these infographics on the psychology of fonts are a good place to start.
+Reading through some of these infographics on the psychology of fonts is a good place to start.